Ferdinand Topacio: Early life and education

-He is reported to be an admirer of Adolf Hitler, whom he regards as a "great leader".
-He displays a portrait of Hitler on his office wall, and denies Hitler's role in the Holocaust, but he has clarified however, in a New York Times interview that he does not idolize the late dictator.

-He is a member of the Iglesia ni Cristo (Church of Christ), an influential religious organization in the Philippines.
-He was born and raised Aglipayan before converting to Iglesia ni Cristo.

 Government positions

-He began his career as speech writer at the Office of the Vice-President of the Philippines, (1989–1991).
-He has been special legal counsel to the Mayor of Manila (1993–1998), chair of the Manila Athletic Sports Council, (1994–98), director in the Office of Media Affairs, Office of the Mayor of Manila, (1998), director in the Office of Public Affairs at the Department of the Interior and Local Government (DILG), (February to December 1988), and later, assistant secretary for Local Government.
-(1989).
-From 2008 to 2009 he was secretary-general of the Chinatown Development Authority of Manila.
+While attending law school, Topacio began his career in the late 1980s at the Office of the Vice President of the Philippines, serving as "special assistant" to Vice President Salvador Laurel that involved drafting his speeches.
+He has been special legal counsel to the Mayor of Manila (1993–1998), chair of the Manila Athletic Sports Council (1994–98), director in the Office of Media Affairs, Office of the Mayor of Manila, (1998), director in the Office of Public Affairs at the Department of the Interior and Local Government (DILG), (February to December 1998), and later, assistant secretary for Local Government (1999).
+From 2008 to 2009, he was secretary general of the Chinatown Development Authority of Manila.